umangburman/Navigation-Drawer-With-Navigation-Component/README.md

 ## **Principles of Navigation**

 **Answer:** The goal of any in-app navigation should be to provide a consistent and predictable experience to users.
-To meet this goal, the Navigation Architecture Component helps you build an app that adheres to each of the navigation principles below.
+To meet this goal, the Navigation Architecture Component helps you build an app that adheres to each of the navigation principles below:

 **a.** The app should have a fixed starting destination.

 **b.** A stack is used to represent the "navigation state" of an app.

 **c.** The Up button never exits your app.

-**d.** Up and Back are equivalent within your app's task **e.** Deep linking to a destination or navigating to the same destination should yield the same stack.
+**d.** Up and Back are equivalent within your app's task

+**e.** Deep linking to a destination or navigating to the same destination should yield the same stack.